Slevinski/slevinski.github.io/series/unicode-and-signwriting/entries/developer-notes/handout.md

 Before any migration, ask:

+- are stable writer-selected symbols preserved across the full system
 - can the full written sign be represented without loss
 - can existing sorting be preserved
 - can current fonts and renderers still work